Journal Inquirer

 The Journal Inquirer is a daily newspaper published on Monday to Friday afternoons and Saturday mornings from Manchester, Connecticut.
 The Journal Inquirer serves 17 towns in the north-central part of the state of Connecticut.

 History

 In 1967, Neil Ellis, a real estate developer with an interest in journalism, bought two weekly newspapers, the Rockville Journal and South and East Windsor Inquirer.
 The weeklies were merged into the daily Journal Inquirer in 1968.

 The paper moved from a garage in the Rockville section of Vernon to its present location in Manchester in 1974.
 The Rockville Journal dates back over 105 years.

 Elizabeth S. Ellis, the founder's partner, oversaw paper's expansion during her tenure as publisher from 1970 until her death in 2020.
 As a female-in-charge, she was a rarity in journalism.

+In June 2023, the Journal Inquirer was acquired by Hearst Communications.

-Area Served
+Area served

 The regional paper prints in three editions: